Highlights

 fn return_ref(a: String) -> ref [a] String: return a

-Various improvements to origin handling and syntax have landed, including support for the ternary operator and allowing multiple arguments in a ref
+Various improvements to origin handling and syntax have landed, including support for the ternary operator and allowing multiple arguments in a

 specifier (which are implicitly unions).
 This enables expression of simple algorithms cleanly: